Apollo Medical Holdings, Inc. - GuruFocus.com

 PR Newswire

 ALHAMBRA, Calif., Dec.
-15, 2022 /PRNewswire/ -- Apollo Medical Holdings, Inc. ("ApolloMed," and together with its subsidiaries and affiliated entities, the "Company") (NASDAQ: AMEH), a leading physician-centric, technology-powered healthcare company focused on enabling providers in the successful delivery of value-based care, today announced that the Company's Board of Directors authorized a new share repurchase program, effective immediately, authorizing the purchase of up to $50 million of its shares of common stock.
-The share repurchase program does not have an expiration date and does not obligate the Company to purchase any shares.
+20, 2022 /PRNewswire/ -- Apollo Medical Holdings, Inc. ("ApolloMed," and together with its subsidiaries and affiliated entities, the "Company") (NASDAQ: AMEH), a leading physician-centric, technology-powered healthcare company focused on enabling providers in the successful delivery of value-based care, today announced that leadership is presenting at the 41st Annual J.P.
+Morgan Healthcare Conference on Wednesday, January 11, 2023, at 1:30 p.m.
+PT/4:30 p.m.
+ET.

-Under the approved program, ApolloMed may purchase shares in the open market or in privately negotiated transactions, including without limitation, accelerated share repurchase transactions, derivative transactions, tender offers, under Rule 10b5-1 plans or any combination of the foregoing.
-There can be no assurance as to the precise number of shares that will be repurchased under this program, the aggregate dollar amount of the shares purchased, or the ultimate disposition of the shares purchased (re-issued, retained in treasury and/or retired).
-Depending on market conditions, regulatory, legal and contractual requirements and other factors, repurchases may be made at any time or from time to time, without prior notice.
-ApolloMed's Board of Directors will periodically review the share repurchase program and may authorize adjustments to the program's terms and size.
-The Board may also suspend or discontinue the repurchase program at any time.
+"Being part of the JPM healthcare community for the second year in a row is very exciting to us as a growing team and organization.
+We're grateful for this opportunity to share our performance and vision with this key investor community and like-minded peers," said Brandon Sim, Co-CEO of ApolloMed.
+"Our team at ApolloMed is committed to enabling our providers to deliver high quality value-based healthcare to patients and build long-term value for our shareholders."

-Chan Basho, ApolloMed's Chief Strategy Officer and Interim Chief Financial Officer, stated, "Our Board of Directors implemented this share repurchase program to demonstrate our confidence in the long-term opportunity presented by our business and growth strategy.
-Our investment philosophy remains centered around supporting independent practicing physicians in the delivery of value-based care around the country.
-Our scale, combined with the strength of our business model and significant cash flow generation, enables us to continue investing for the long term while opportunistically buying back stock through a repurchase program."
+Leadership will also be participating in one-on-one meetings at this conference, which is taking place January 9-12, 2023, at the Westin St. Francis in San Francisco.
+The Company's presentation will be made available via live webcast and in archive following the conclusion of the events at the "Events" page of the Company's website: https://www.apollomed.net/news-media/events.

 ApolloMed is a leading physician-centric, technology-powered, risk-bearing healthcare management company.
 Leveraging its proprietary end-to-end technology solutions, ApolloMed operates an integrated healthcare delivery platform that enables providers to successfully participate in value-based care arrangements, thus empowering them to deliver high quality care to patients in a cost-effective manner.